General Practices For All Worksites

 Development of Symptoms:

-- All personnel must immediately report to a designated Compliance Assistant or Medic at the workplace if they are experiencing symptoms of COVID-19.
+- All personnel must immediately report to a designated COVID-19 Compliance Manager at the workplace if they are experiencing symptoms of COVID-19.

 - If any personnel develops symptoms of COVID-19 (not reported prior in the daily screening process), they must not go to work and should immediately contact their healthcare provider, and their direct supervisor as soon as practicable.

-- Doctor’s notes are not required to return to work as long as the individual meets the CDC criteria listed.
+- Doctor’s notes are not required to return to work as long as the individual meets the CDC criteria and prevailing government regulations.

 - All Employers should familiarize themselves with the US Equal Employment Opportunity Commission rules in this simple Q&A to create company policy and procedures for the workplace.